-The Company issued a quarterly dividend of \$0.001 per share for holders of record of common shares of the Company on December 31, 2019 and payable in cash on January 8, 2020.
-The Company issued an additional quarterly dividend of \$0.001 per share for holders of record of common shares of the Company on March 31, 2020 and payable in cash on April 16, 2020.
+The Company issued a quarterly dividend of 0.1 cents per share for holders of record of common shares of the Company on October 2, 2019 and payable in cash on October 15, 2019.
+The Company issued an additional quarterly dividend of 0.1 cents per share for holders of record of common shares of the Company on December 31, 2019 and payable in cash on January 8, 2020.
+The Company issued an additional quarterly dividend of 0.1 cents per share for holders of record of common shares of the Company on March 31, 2020 and payable in cash on April 16, 2020.
+On June 9, 2020, the Company announced that the board of directors of the Company has decided to temporarily suspend the Company's quarterly dividend.
+Although the Company has been adapting well to the disruptions caused by the COVID-19 pandemic, management believes that due to the potential business uncertainty relating to COVID-19, it is in the best interest of the Company to conserve its cash resources.
+The Company's board of directors will continue to review the dividend quarterly.